capellett/scpopulation/README.md

 <https://www.des.sc.gov/programs/bureau-water/hydrology/water-planning/water-planning-overview>

+The Introduction article provides an overview of the county population projection data and shows some example graphs.

-The Methods section of this document includes metadata from the SC RFA and a detailed description of the calculations for the extended projections and High scenario.
+The Methods article includes metadata from the SC RFA and a detailed description of the calculations for the extended projections and High scenario.

-The Results section includes graphical and tabular results for all counties.
+The Results article (Work in Progress) includes graphical and tabular results for all counties.

 ## Use in R